Jeff Novick, MS, RDN

 |Sugars (i.e. sugar, honey, molasses, agave, corn syrup)||1,200 – 1,800|

 |Dry Cereals, Baked Chips, Fat-free Crackers, Pretzels, Popcorn||1,480 – 1,760|

 |Nuts/Seeds||2,400 – 3,200|

-Research has shown that people can eat freely of foods that are about 300-400 calories per pound or less and not gain weight.
+Research has shown that most people can eat freely of foods that are about 300-400 calories per pound or less and not gain weight.
 People can consume relatively large portions of foods that are between 400 and 800 calories per pound and still lose or maintain their weight depending on their individual activity levels and metabolism.
-The intake of foods with a calorie density of 800-1,800 should be limited as these can contribute to weight gain and interfere with efforts to lose weight.
+The intake of foods with a calorie density of 800-1,800 should be limited as these can contribute to weight gain and/or interfere with efforts to lose weight.
 Additionally, the intake of foods over 1,800 calories per pound should be extremely limited as these foods can very easily contribute to weight gain and obesity and can also greatly interfere with efforts to lose weight.

-The 2007 report from the American Cancer Institute and the World Cancer Research Fund recommended lowering the average calorie density of the American diet to 567 calories per pound.
+The report from the American Cancer Institute and the World Cancer Research Fund recommend lowering the average calorie density of the American diet to 567 calories per pound.
 One can easily do this by following the above principles of calorie density, which allow us to eat freely of unrefined, unprocessed fruits, veggies, starchy veggies, and intact whole grains and legumes, without the addition of salt, sugar and/or fat/oil to them.

 Calorie density really is a common-sense approach to sound nutrition and is the cornerstone of good health.
 It is the simplest way to lose and/or manage your weight for life.
 By following a few simple principles, you will increase the amount of food on your plate while decreasing your overall caloric intake, all without ever having to go hungry.
 At the same time, you will be optimizing your overall nutrient intake.